knivier/PyForm/README.md

 # PythonFORM

-A form that was supposed to be cool, but ended up being slightly less so.
-My first Python project that was semicomplex :D If you are to use the code for this in any way, please source me in your read.md !
+A first Python Form project that takes your information and converts it into your units of choice.